Kamehamehaaaaa/UF-NestMate/Sprint4.md

             -   Smoking/drinking preferences
             -   Gender & pet preferences
         -   On clicking **"Save Preferences"**, data is saved directly to **MongoDB Atlas**.

+   -  Repositioned the **Login button** into the **profile avatar** on the left side of the header so that the user is automatically prompted to login after clicking on the profile avatar if not logged in else it renders the puser profile tab of the user.

 #### Apartment Favorites & Interaction